 - salmon and rice dog food toppers

-We’re offering 40% off your purchase of one trial pack, so you can find out which flavor(s) your dog loves the most!
+We’re offering 20% off your purchase of one trial pack, so you can find out which flavor(s) your dog loves the most!
+Add the Meal Variety Pack to your cart and enter code MVP20 to unlock your savings.
 Please note that we also have dog treats that are perfect for picky eaters.

 Flexible Dog Food Toppers Subscription Delivery Service

 We also offer a flexible fresh dog food toppers subscription delivery service.
 When you sign up for a subscription, you save 25% off your first order and 10% off all subsequent orders.
-The flexibility allows you to easily change your order, reschedule deliveries, and even cancel your subscription.
+The flexibility allows you to change your order, reschedule deliveries and cancel your subscription!

-Read more about picky eater dogs: see "What To Feed A Picky Dog"
+Read more about picky eater dogs: "What To Feed A Picky Dog"

 You also might be interested in these topics: